TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 * Mekanism: Added melting, casting, and composite recipes for for refined obsidian and refined glowstone, along with alloying for refined obsidian
 * Thermal: Added melting, casting, and alloying for lumium, enderium, and signalum

+### Textures

+* All materials now have unique textures with proper palettes due to texture generators, instead of using the tint fallback.
+Means much better contrast on textures (thanks RCXcrafter for palettes and the original bases)
+* New nahuatl texture to match the new part palette
+* New queens slime textures (thanks LethalChicken)

 ### Misc

+* JEI: improved rendering of custom ingredient types, now show IDs on F3+H and all ingredients render properly in bookmarks
 * Fix a duplication bug in part builders related to changing stack sizes of the input
 * Fix cleared glass not being accepted by many vanilla recipes.
     * As a note for modpack makers, this fix was implemented by registering a second copy of those recipes.